SurjeetKaran/HealthyMe/README.md

 # HealthyMe - Full Stack Health Tracker App

 **HealthyMe** is a comprehensive health tracking application designed to help users monitor their daily wellness activities.
 It features a mobile frontend built with **Flutter** and a robust RESTful backend built with **Node.js, Express, and MongoDB**.

-The app allows users to track vital metrics like water intake, steps, calories, and sleep, while keeping them engaged through daily goals and streak counters.
+The app allows users to track vital metrics like water intake, steps, calories, and sleep, while staying motivated with daily goals and streak counters.

 ---